jsk-ros-pkg/jsk_recognition/doc/jsk_pcl_ros_utils/nodes/xyz_to_screenpoint.md

 * `~output` (`geometry_msgs/PointStamped`)

   Output point to represent (u, v) image coordinate.
-Only x and y fileds are used and the header frame_id is ignored.
+Only x and y fileds are used.
+  The header frame_id uses the information of `~input/camera_info`.

 ## Parameters